 It is thought that snow leopards are solitary except when mating and when a female is parenting young.
 Radio tagging indicated that snow leopards remained between 1.3 and 7.8 kilometres apart depending on the sex of the animal.

-Map above showing where the snow leopard lives.
+The map above showing where the snow leopard lives.

 Home ranges (the area in which a snow leopard lives) varies widely.
 When prey is abundant a cat can use a relatively small area of 19.7 square kilometres (female in Nepal).